polterguy/hypereval/README.md

 In addition, Hypereval creates two extension widgets, which you can use in your own apps.

 * __[hypereval.widgets.eval]__ - The entire Hypereval module as an extension widget, more or less.
-Useful to inject on pages during debugging sessions.
+Useful to inject on pages during debugging sessions for instance.
-* __[hypereval.widgets.hyperlambda-textarea]__ - A Hyperlambda _"textbox"_, using CodeMirror behind, to feature intellisense, autocomplete, etc. Highly useful for editing Hyperlambda.
+* __[hypereval.widgets.hyperlambda-textarea]__ - A Hyperlambda _"textbox"_, using CodeMirror behind to feature intellisense, autocomplete, etc. Highly useful for editing Hyperlambda.

-The Hyperlambda editor, or its _"code textarea"_ is based upon CodeMirror, giving you an extremely rich code editor, for editing Hyperlambda -
+The Hyperlambda editor, or its _"code textarea"_ is based upon CodeMirror, giving you an extremely rich code editor for editing Hyperlambda -
 Including for instance intellisense, autocomplete, syntax error feedback, etc, etc, etc.

 Hypereval is extremely powerful, and arguably an entire IDE, which you can run through your browser.
 Below is a screenshot of one of its default